top of page

 6. Airflow and Dust Handling Problems

-Hammer mills rely heavily on proper airflow.
+Proper airflow is crucial for hammer mills.
 Air helps move material through the grinding chamber and prevents heat buildup.

 How to solve it: